tarushii-g/tarushii-g.github.io/_posts/2025-11-29-lora-training.md

 ---

 A few months ago, I was reading [LoRA without Regret](https://thinkingmachines.ai/blog/lora/), and the result [that the optimal learning rate for LoRA is 10x the optimal learning rate for FullFT](https://thinkingmachines.ai/blog/lora/#lora-rank) (Figure 2) stuck out to me as very mysterious.
 Particularly, this result is independent of the model hidden dimension $d$.
 Imagine you have two weight matrices, one is $2048\times 2048$, and the other is $8192\times 8192$, and you train a rank-1 LoRA adapter on top of them.
 Even though the ratio between the FullFT rank and the LoRA rank is drastically different, the ratio between the optimal learning rates is the same.
+Taking this argument to its limit, as $d \rightarrow \infty$, you would think that fixed-size the LoRA adapter does progressively worse and needs a progressively larger learning rate, but it doesn't.
 How does this make any sense?

 # Background on LoRA